SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 {diagram}
 Tilly dubbed this idea the Bellicist Theory, bellicist meaning one who advocates for war.
 However, the error in this theory is in the namesake itself.
 Tilly overgeneralizes{wc}, ignoring many other causes that lead to state making in the same way that war making does.
 To amend this, 'need' should be in place of war making.
 {diagram}
-For war making, this need would be the
+For war making, this need would be the need for protection against an enemy army, or the need for resources as acquired through war making.
 Throughout the course of this essay, I will examine places in which this amended Bellicist theory functions and normal Bellicist theory does not.